 10 – Quinoa for health of the blood

-Quinoa contains iron, which helps to keep the red blood cells healthy.
+Quinoa is a great source of plant based iron, which helps to keep the red blood cells healthy.

 Nutrients in quinoa